 Wireframes are usually done by the web design team.
 They are essentially a drawing of the layout of a page.
 This is then used by graphic designers to create mockups.

-Have a try doing these yourself, a good starting point is the homepage.
+Have a try doing these yourself, a good starting point is a homepage.
 Remember to also sketch out how it will look on mobile, not just desktop.
 You can then give these to your agency and they can recommend any improvements to help the user experience.
-Wireframes can be time consuming, so by doing these yourself, you can shave some money off the total web project cost.
+Wireframes can be time-consuming, so by doing these yourself, you can shave some money off the total web project cost.
 And once again, if you are building the website yourself, then wireframes are a great planning tool to guide you when building out the pages.

 Not sure what pages do to wireframes for?
 Generally, these are the main pages a web designer would create wireframes for:

 - Cart (desktop & mobile)

 - Checkout (desktop & mobile)